 This course is an introduction to the French language and Francophone culture.
 In French I, students communicate on a variety of topics, such as exchanging greetings, identifying classroom objects, describing family members, telling time, describing weather conditions and seasons, locating places around town, and ordering foods in a café.
 Students explore the Francophone and examine the differences and similarities between Francophone and American cultures.
-Students who successfully complete this course will earn one high school world languages course credit.
-See Credit for High School Courses Taken in Middle School on page 7.
+One high school World Language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.